haz/IPPC2023/infrastructure.md

 ## Paper
 Coming soon!
+Our paper is currently in final stages of writing.
 <!-- Please see our paper describing the design decisions and implementation details behind pyRDDLGym. -->

 ## Status